ucf-sttc/.github/profile/README.md

 # UCF-STTC

-We are the Institute for Simulation and Training that supports Soldier Training and Testing Center at University of Central Florida (UCF-STTC).
+We are the R&D team at the Soldier Training and Testing Center at the University of Central Florida (UCF-STTC).

 Located in Orlando, Florida.